The Grooming Manual

 Know Your Face Shape

+Nope.
+And once you choose a style that suits your specific face shape, the difference can be glaring.
 The right hairstyle will highlight your strongest facial features and soften any features you don’t want to draw attention to.
 Here are a few guidelines:

-• Round: If you have a round face, you want to create the illusion of height and angles to strengthen your features.
+If you have a round face shape, you want to create the illusion of height and angles to strengthen your features.
 Styles that are short on the sides and longer on top will accomplish this, giving you height and length.
-You can also go with a style that’s messy on top with shorter sides.
-Flattops look great on round faces too - and you can always use some pomade on the top to add volume and character.

-• Square: A square face shape is characterized by masculine features and a strong, defined jaw.
-If you have a square face, you can emphasize those chiseled features with a classic undercut, a slicked back cut, a medium-length fade, or a buzz cut.
+A square face shape is characterized by masculine features and a strong, defined jaw.
+Those with square face shapes can emphasize those chiseled features with a classic undercut, a slicked-back cut, a medium-length fade, or a buzz cut.
 More generally, aim for haircuts that have short, tight sides with a little volume on the top.
 Use a pomade on top to add some texture and style.

 Get Your Cowlick Under Control